 Purpose: In this Rock Back Sit-Push Forward Stand variation the REAR feet stay still while the front feet move.
 This is different than a Tuck Sit-Kick Back Stand where the front feet stay still and the rear feet move.
 This is an important distinction that should not be overlooked.
+This graphic shows the handler motion used to influence the dog’s movement, and breaks down the movement strategy the dog should be implementing.

 Equipment: Sitting Platform, Rubber Bowl or Raised Foot Target.